TickleThePanda/carpe-dm/src/adventures/the-vanquished-chapter-3-untitled.md

 It's been a week since the characters freed the city from Qa'lir's control.
 They've been paid a very good sum to help with the securing of the city.
-Earlier in the week, from the stone, the characters have heard a shrieking message, "For what you have done Meriele, Elmond, and Aseir, you will know only pain."
-This was overheard by others in the castle.
+Earlier in the week, from the stone, the characters have heard a shrieking message,This was overheard by others in the castle.

 1. Find out about more information about the stone
 2. Investigate [[TODO: elven village]]
 3. Investigate the prophecy
 4. Find a way to Elysium
 5. Find Faurin in Elysium
-6. Escape Elysium
+7. Escape Elysium

+---

 1. Players speak to Lord Regent Pertana who asks the players to speak with the librarian, mentioning his knowledge of the symbol.
 Players